HugoPhibbs/express-test-utils/README.md

 # express-test-utils

-- Package for random express utility testing functions that I use reguarly
+- Package for random express utility testing functions that I use regularly
+- Documentation can be found [here](https://hugophibbs.github.io/express-test-utils/)

 ## Installation
 ```shell